 Factors Affecting Tooling Life: Tooling life depends on several factors, including die material, design complexity, production volume, and maintenance practices.

 Typical Tooling Life for Domestic and Export Scenarios: Tooling life can vary significantly based on production demands.
-Domestic tooling often has a shorter lifespan due to higher production volumes, while export tooling may have extended life due to lower production rates.
+Domestic tooling often has a shorter lifespan due to higher production volumes, while export tooling may have an extended life due to lower production rates.

 Mastering the fundamentals of die casting die design is essential for achieving high-quality, cost-effective production.
 By considering factors such as casting method, tonnage calculation, shrinkage analysis, and simulation software utilization, designers can create dies that meet the demands of modern manufacturing.
 With meticulous attention to detail and a comprehensive understanding of the die casting process, designers can unlock the full potential of die casting as a manufacturing solution.